axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3763
 --------------

-Previously, the `SELECT 1` query didn't return any rows.
+Previously, the [`SELECT 1`](/api/sql#validation-query) query didn't return any rows.

 | 1 |
 |---|

-The `SELECT 1` query has been updated to return one rows containing columns included in the `SELECT` expression.
+The `SELECT 1` query has been updated to return the header and one row and all the corresponding columns included in the `SELECT` expression.

 | 1 |
 |---|